DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 intractable problem.
 In communities where satellite internet is the only available internet, innovative solutions are still possible.

-For instance, externally-maintained WiFi services that provide satellite-delivered internet within communities are possible under current regulatory and retail arrangements.
-Such services overcome the need for a fixed connection to the home, resolving access for those who may not reside in the community on a permanent basis, or where post-paid billing is not feasible for households.
+For instance, externally maintained WiFi services that provide satellite-delivered internet within communities are possible under current regulatory and retail arrangements.
+Such services overcome the need for a fixed connection to the home, resolving access for those who may not reside in the community on a permanent basis, and addressing situations where post-paid billing is not feasible for households.
 Such services would need to be managed by an intermediary organization or commercial enterprise with experience working in remote communities.
 Sustainable models might